Romer-D/Romer-D/README.md

 - I've been working with data for a good 10+ years.
 - Currently the Global Business Intelligence resource of a SaaS business that generates $700M sales a year.
 - I am open to opportunities in the data space.
+Let's connect!